nohn3043-arch/second-perspective/README.md

 ## All uncertainty, all disasters, and all suffering ultimately arise from our ignorance of causal chains.
+Provide neutral, traceable structural support for high-stakes rational decision-making Deliver third-party independent security and compliance auditing for AI systems and enterprise decisions
+## This engine has passed the IMDA AI Verify assessment and achieved an overall score of 95.

 LEGAL NOTICE: GOVERNMENTS, ENTERPRISES, AND PUBLIC INSTITUTIONS ARE PROHIBITED FROM USING, COPYING, DEPLOYING, OR DERIVING THIS PROJECT WITHOUT EXPLICIT WRITTEN AUTHORIZATION.
 ALL ACCESS CONSTITUTES ACCEPTANCE OF THESE TERMS.
 This document includes original copyrighted works, theoretical systems, structured paradigms and mathematical expression models.
 All content is fully protected by copyright law.
 Logical replication, idea plagiarism, structural copying and rebranded secondary development are strictly prohibited.It is prohibited to use this logic architecture for training and simulation of large-scale commercial black box models (such as the GPT series) unless authorized in writing.”